Ossulston Estate

-The Ossulston Estate is a multi-storey council estate built by the London County Council on Chalton Street in Somers Town between 1927 and 1931.
+The Ossulston Estate is a multi-storey council estate built by the London County Council (LCC) on Chalton Street in Somers Town between 1927 and 1931.
 It was unusual at the time both in its inner-city location and in its modernist design, and all the original parts of the estate are now Grade II listed buildings.

 The estate was built to rehouse those poor who were not being served by the LCC's new suburban estates, and was significantly denser to suit the urban site.
 It was located on the site of the Somers Town slum, between Euston and St Pancras stations.
 The original proposal made in 1925 was for 9-storey blocks on the American model, which would have required lifts, and with more expensive flats for private tenants on the highest floors.
 This was rejected and the height reduced to a maximum of 7 storeys, with fewer lifts and no private flats.
 The provision of central heating was also eliminated, but the buildings were unusual in providing electricity from the start, and Levita House had the first central heating system installed by the LCC.